mozilla/legal-docs/firefox_privacy_notice/fx56_notice.md

 * __Technical & Interaction data__: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with Firefox’s suggested content.
 This includes the number of times suggested content is displayed or clicked.

-* __Webpage data__:

-  * _Snippets_: When you choose to click on a Snippet link, we may receive data about the link you followed.
+* __Webpage data for Snippets__: When you choose to click on a Snippet link, we may receive data about the link you followed.
 This information is not associated with any other information about you.
 [Learn more](https://abouthome-snippets-service.readthedocs.io/en/latest/data_collection.html).

-### Improve security for users everywhere+
+### Improve security for users everywhere {: #security }

-* __Technical data for updates__: Desktop versions of Firefox periodically check for browser updates by connecting to Mozilla servers.
+* __Technical data for updates__: {: #auto-updates } Desktop versions of Firefox periodically check for browser updates by connecting to Mozilla servers.
 Your Firefox version, language, and device operating system are used to apply the correct updates.
 Mobile versions of Firefox may connect to another service if you used one to download and install Firefox.
 [Learn more](https://support.mozilla.org/kb/how-stop-firefox-automatically-making-connections#w_auto-update-checking).

 * __Technical data for add-ons blocklist__: Firefox for Desktop and Android periodically connect to Mozilla to protect you and others from malicious add-ons.
 Your Firefox version and language, device operating system, and list of installed add-ons are needed to apply and update the add-ons blocklist.
 [Learn more](https://blog.mozilla.org/addons/how-to-opt-out-of-add-on-metadata-updates/).

 * __Webpage and technical data to Google’s SafeBrowsing service__: To help protect you from malicious downloads, Firefox sends basic information about unrecognized downloads to Google's SafeBrowsing Service, including the filename and the URL it was downloaded from.

     [Learn more](https://support.mozilla.org/kb/how-does-phishing-and-malware-protection-work) or read [Google’s Privacy Policy](https://www.google.com/policies/privacy/).
 Opting out prevents Firefox from warning you of potentially illegitimate or malicious websites or downloaded files.

 * __Webpage and technical data to Certificate Authorities__: When you visit a secure website (usually identified with a URL starting with "HTTPS"), Firefox validates the website's [certificate](https://support.mozilla.org/kb/secure-website-certificate).
 This may involve Firefox sending certain information about the website to the Certificate Authority identified by that website.

     Opting out increases the risk of your private information being intercepted.
 [Learn more](https://support.mozilla.org/kb/advanced-settings-browsing-network-updates-encryption#w_certificates-tab).

-### Crash reports+
+### Crash reports {: #crash-reporter }
 By default on desktop versions of Firefox, we will ask you to share a report with more detailed information about crashes with Mozilla, but you always have the choice to decline.

 * __Sensitive data__:  Crash reports include a ‘dump file’ of Firefox’s memory contents at the time of the crash, which may contain data that identifies you or is otherwise sensitive to you.